Diversity in College is Important

 What is the Age of Everyone at This School?

 Some students prefer a campus filled with others who are the same age, while some prefer a diverse age range of students.
 What do you prefer?

-Traditionally, undergraduate students range in age from 18 to 22.
-At Bethel College - North Newton, 73.0% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
+The "traditional" college student is thought to be between the ages of 18-21.
+At Bethel College - North Newton, 73.0% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
 We rank Bethel College - North Newton #2,638 in the nation for student age diversity.

 Take a Look at Age Diversity at Bethel College - North Newton

 The chart below displays the age range of the student body at Bethel College - North Newton.

 - How is Bethel College - North Newton doing at attracting and supporting students from all economic backgrounds?